jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 .. code-block:: bash

-   ./concept -p params/tutorial
+   ./concept -p param/tutorial

 which will perform a simulation with three mass\ *less* neutrinos, with these as well as photons and the metric included in a combined, linear component.

-Once done, also perform a simulation with three massive neutrino, say with :math:`\sum m_\nu = 0.5\, \text{eV}`.
+Once done, also perform a simulation with three massive neutrinos, say with :math:`\sum m_\nu = 0.5\, \text{eV}`.
-:ref:`The parameter file <params-nonlinear-massive-neutrinos>` has been set up so that this can be achieved by supplying ``_mass`` as a command-line
+:ref:`The parameter file <param-nonlinear-massive-neutrinos>` has been set up so that this can be achieved by supplying ``_mass`` as a command-line
 parameter:

 .. code-block:: bash

    ./concept \
-       -p params/tutorial \
+       -p param/tutorial \
        -c "_mass = 0.5"

 With both the linear massless and the linear massive neutrino run done, plot